tenancy/docs/docs/tenancy/1.x/what-is-a-tenant.md

 ## Next Step

-Once you have identified what model(s) will be your tenant you will need to setup the identification of those tenants.
+Once you have identified what object(s) will be your tenant you will need to setup the identification of those tenants.
 To get started continue to [Tenant Identification](identification-general)